-Dr. Doug McConnell is professor of composition/theory and director of Programs/Music Technology for the School of Music.
+Dr. Doug McConnell is professor of composition/theory and Director of Music Programs/Music Technology for the School of Music.
 He enjoys an active career as a composer, teacher and administrator.
 His compositions have been performed throughout the U.S. and internationally, including Canada, England, Germany, Sweden, Finland, Estonia, the Czech Republic and Russia.

 Dr. McConnell has written for a variety of performing mediums, but he especially enjoys writing for voices; his work in this area includes a variety of works for choirs.
 He has also composed several song cycles, including Langston's Lot, a song cycle for tenor voice, alto saxophone and piano based on the poetry of Langston Hughes.
 Dr. McConnell has composed for the theater as well; his work includes incidental music for several plays and two operatic works.
 His most extensive composition is his opera Lily, a 90-minute opera for children and their families, based on a short story by Walter Wangerin.